Little Cherubs Nature Kindergarten

 Spending extended and regular time in the woods allowing us to observe the seasonal changes and make discoveries and this resource provides the best opportunities to meet our early learning goals.

-We aim to bring each child on one trip per week to our Secret Forest.
+We aim to bring each child on as many trips as we can to our Secret Forest.
 This is a private piece of land for our use only and not for the general public.
-This adds to the mystery and intrigue for the children and allows us flexibility to visit 5 days a week if we desire.
+This adds to the mystery and intrigue for the children and allows us flexibility to visit whenever we like.

 It is a versatile area which we can adapt to our needs.
 We have created a story corner, natural mud slide, bird hide, arches, wigwams and more.